 Visitation at Main Service

-Sister William Aloysius's Mass of Christian Burial will be celebrated on Thursday, July 6, at 9:00 a.m. in the chapel of St. Joseph's Provincial House, Latham.
-Calling hours will be held at the Provincial House on Wednesday, July 5 from 4:00 to 7:00 p.m. with a prayer service at 7:00 p.m.
-Contributions in Sister William's memory may be made to the Development Office of the Sisters of St. Joseph, 385 Watervliet-Shaker Road, Latham, NY 12110.
+Sister Rose Regina's wake will be held in the chapel of St. Joseph's Provincial House, Latham, on Monday, July 29, from 4:00-7:00 p.m. with the prayer service at 7:00 p.m.
+The Mass of Christian Burial will be held in the chapel of the Provincial House on Tuesday, July 30, at 10:30 a.m.
+Donations in Sister Rose's memory may be made to the Development Office, Sisters of St. Joseph, 385 Watervliet Shaker Road, Latham, NY, 12110.

 149 Old Loudon Road